-Attend community group meetings, at least two annually, to introduce HVV and address the existing hiring needs to attract a diverse array of individuals, with an emphasis on those affiliated with the cannabis industry.
+• Attend community group meetings in and around Newburyport, Gloucester, and Boston, at least two annually, to introduce HVV and address our existing hiring needs to attract a diverse array of individuals, with an emphasis on those affiliated with the cannabis industry.

+HVV intends to work with a variety of local area employment and staffing groups such as the identified MassHire Career Centers above, to recruit individuals across all Commission-approved Diversity Populations.
+These groups can assist HVV in its efforts to recruit, as they are trusted entities that provide a valuable resource for all populations searching for jobs.
 HVV will adhere to the requirements set forth in 935 CMR 500.105(4) relative to the permitted and prohibited advertising, brand, marketing, and sponsorship practices of marijuana establishments.
-As HVV has a Provisional Certificate of Registration to operate an RMD in Boston, with hopes of hosting a Marijuana Establishment there as well, we will aim to hire locally to attract employees that may come from areas of disproportionate impact.
+HVV will be doing an initial hiring push to provide staff of various skill levels and backgrounds for its facility in 3rd quarter 2021.
+After that initial hiring period, HVV will post its hiring needs as turnover and new opportunities appear.
+HVV will participate in local hiring events when they become available and, as the need for new or additional headcount is required for the facility.
 Additionally, we will engage with community groups and leaders to further identify ways in which to attract candidates that may not otherwise be aware of employment opportunities with HVV.
 To ensure that our workplace is an inclusive environment and to promote equity among our team, all hiring managers will undergo training to address bias and cultural sensitivity.
+This training will be completed by the hiring managers once provisionally licensed by the Commission and at least once annually thereafter.